baharev/sdopt-tearing/docs/index.rst

 the SCCs is also referred to as **block lower triangular decomposition (BLT decomposition)** or Dulmage-Mendelsohn decomposition.

-**After the BLT decomposition, some of the edges are torn within each SCC to make the SCC acyclic.** Greedy heuristics, for example `variants of Cellier's heuristic <http://dx.doi.org/10.1145/2666202.2666204>`_, are used to identify a tear set with small cardinality.
+**After the BLT decomposition, a subset of the edges are torn within each SCC to make the SCC acyclic.** Greedy heuristics, for example `variants of Cellier's heuristic <http://dx.doi.org/10.1145/2666202.2666204>`_, are used to find a tear set with small cardinality.

 .. figure:: ./pics/ClassicTearing.png
    :alt: Spiked form, obtained with tearing as seen in Modelica tools